theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/extraction-settings.md

 - *RowCounter*

 {: .box-note }
-**Note** Newer data have a higher PackageID.
-In the same package newer data have a higher RowCounter.
+**Note** Newer data has a higher PackageID.
+In the same package newer data has a higher RowCounter.

 **Accept Gaps in DataPackage Id**<br>
-At the end of each extraction the{% if page.product == "xtract-is" or page.product == "xtract-for-alteryx"%}Xtract{% endif %} DeltaQ component does a consistency check.
+At the end of each extraction the{% if page.product == "xtract-is" or page.product == "xtract-for-alteryx"%}Xtract{% endif %} DeltaQ component performs a consistency check.
 The extraction is considered consistent if all data packages arrive correctly.
-Example: When using a filter function in the user exit of an OLTP source certain data packages are not sent.
+Example: When using a filter function in the user exit of an OLTP source, certain data packages are not sent.
 In this case the filter function is an inconsistency. <br>
 If **Accept Gaps in DataPackage Id** is active, gaps in the package numbering are not considered inconsistencies.
 Only use this option when a filter function exists in the user exit.